QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

     s_t &=  \Lambda h_{t-1} + \Pi c_t \\
     h_t &= \Delta_h h_{t-1} + \Theta_h c_t \end{aligned}

-where :math:`\Lambda, \Pi, \Delta_h, \Theta_h` are matrices that pin down the household technology
+where :math:`\Lambda, \Pi, \Delta_h, \Theta_h` are matrices that pin down the household technology.

-We make the following
+We make the following.

-**Assumption:** The absolute values of the eigenvalues of :math:`\Delta_h` are less than or equal to one
+**Assumption:** The absolute values of the eigenvalues of :math:`\Delta_h` are less than or equal to one.

-Below, we'll outline further assumptions that we shall occasionally impose
+Below, we'll outline further assumptions that we shall occasionally impose.

-**Preferences**
+**Preferences**.

 Where :math:`b_t` is a stochastic process of preference shocks that will play the role of demand shifters, the representative household orders stochastic processes of consumption services :math:`s_t` according to